kaylode/mediaeval21-vsa/README.md

     - Then, for each samples, two meta features are concatenated then forwarded through a pretrained Vision Transformer, implementation from timm.

+- To ensemble all our models, we perform majority votes technique from prediction of these models.

 ## **Results**

 **Weighted F1-Score is used as metric evaluation**